gbenroscience/layit/README.md

     </body>
 </html>
 ```
-Thhis fetches an xml layout called `test.xml` from the `layouts` sub-folder in your `layitres` folder and use it as the ui definition for the current html page.
+This fetches an xml layout called `test.xml` from the `layouts` sub-folder in your `layitres` folder and use it as the ui definition for the current html page.